DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 She said with a well <span title="I.e. she no longer forces her voice to be more a man like">familiar</span> voice of his childhood friend.
 He now understood why Fairin didn't want anyone to spot them.

-"Good evening, Kay.
+"Good evening, Kai.
 And to you, Rinne, too."

 "..."